NiyiOsinowo/Optimal-Control/Systems/README.md

 **State Equation**: The differential equation (or difference equation for discrete-time systems) that describes how the system's state evolves over time.

 **Equilibrium Points**: States where the system remains stationary, with no further changes in the state vector.
+A **stable point** is a state $x$ such that for some neighborhood of $x$, the ODE is convergent toward $x$(i.e. $\dot{x} = 0$).
+A necessary condition for a point to be stable is that it is an *equilibrium point*.

 **Stability**: The tendency of a system to remain near or return to an equilibrium point following a perturbation.
+A dynamic system is said to be Stable( or convergent) for some class of initial states if its solution trajectories do not grow without bound and Unstable(or divergent) otherwise.
+All stable points are equilibria, but the converse is not true, a point can be an equilibrium without being stable.

 **Controllability**: The ability to drive a system from any initial state to any desired final state within a finite time.

 **Observability**: The ability to reconstruct the full state of a system from its outputs or observations.

-A dynamic system is said to be:

-Stable for some class of initial states if its solution trajectories do not grow without bound,

-Unstable (or divergent) if the trajectories grow without bound, and

-Convergent if the solution trajectories approach a single point.

-Autonomous system if its dynamics are invariant in time.
+A dynamic system is said to be Autonomous if its dynamics are invariant in time.

-A **stable point** is a state $x$ such that for some neighborhood of $x$, the ODE is convergent toward $x$(i.e. $\dot{x} = 0$).
-A necessary condition for a point to be stable is that it is an *equilibrium point*.

-All stable points are equilibria, but the converse is not true, a point can be an equilibrium without being stable.

 ### Types of dynamical systems <a id ="5"></a>
+Many systems fall under the There are different ways to classify dynamical systems, in this project I will focus on classifying systems based on how much information about its dynamcis is available.
+In this project I have chosen to focus on a more practical feature when it comes to solving real world optimal control problems and that is the amount of information about the dynamics of the system that is available.

 If all the factors driving the change of a dynamical system can be identified, it is called a deterministic system.
 If none(or lim->0) the factors driving the change of a dynamical system can be identified, it is called a stochastic system.

 ### Challenges that may arise when modelling a dynamical system <a id ="4"></a>